baconjs/bacon.js/README.md

 Order is important here.
 If the [tick] patterns had been written first, this would have been tried first, and preferred at each tick.

-Join patterns are indeed a generalization of zip, and zip is equivalent to a single-rule join pattern.
-The following observables have the same output.
+Join patterns are indeed a generalization of zip, and for EventStreams, zip is equivalent to a single-rule join pattern.
+The following observables have the same output, assuming that all sources are EventStreams.

 ```js
 Bacon.zipWith(a,b,c, combine)
 Bacon.when([a,b,c], combine)
 ```

+Note that [`Bacon.when`](#bacon-when) does not trigger updates for events from Properties though;
+if you use a Property in your pattern, its value will be just sampled when all the other sources (EventStreams) have a value.
+This is useful when you need a value of a Property in your calculations.
+If you want your pattern to fire for a Property too, you can convert it into an EventStream using [`property.changes()`](#property-changes) or [`property.toEventStream()`](#property-toeventstream)

 <a name="bacon-update"></a>
 [`Bacon.update`](#bacon-update "Bacon.update") creates a Property from an initial value and updates the value based on multiple inputs.